 Now that the weather is getting sunnier and warmer my family is looking to eat a bit lighter than we have been.
 Stodgy and filling are not what we are craving at the moment.
-Cube Steaks with Garlic & Parsley Butter is one of my favourite recipes which I like to cook at this time of year.
+Cube Steak recipe with Garlic & Parsley Butter is one of my favourites which I like to cook at this time of year.
 It is quick and easy, getting me in and out of the kitchen faster.
 With its simple preparation I also do not end up overly heating up my kitchen, which in the hotter summer months is a real bonus!
 It is a win/win family meal-time solution!

 It is also a very economical way to serve your family steak for supper when you are on a limited budget.
 Economical meals are especially welcome during these times when some of us are having to watch and guard our pennies more than ever!

 Affordable, delicious, and tender steaks, lightly browned and served hot with a pat of garlic and parsley butter melting on top???
 Count me in!

 Simply put, cube steak is a cut of steak, usually top-round or sirloin, which has been tenderised and flattened by pounding it out with a meat tenderizing tool.
 You can easily spot it in the chiller meat section of the grocery store as the top of it is covered with little indentations left by the tenderising tool.
 It is readily available already pounded.
 If you are unable to find it, you can pound it out and tenderise it very easily yourself.
 This method of tenderising does a great job of making a cut of steak which can usually a bit tougher more palatable.
 Cube Steak is the most common kind of steak used in that popular entrée Chicken Fried Steak.
 It is also much more affordable than other more tender cuts of beef, which makes it very family friendly as well!